Sugar Sugar Rune: Anime

 In 2005, Sugar Sugar Rune was adapted into an anime television series produced by Studio Pierrot under the direction of Matsushita Yukihiro.
-Consisting of fifty-one episodes with scripts composed by Reiko Yoshida and music by Yasufumi Fukuda, Yutaka Minobe, Tomoko Sasaki and Yasuharu Konishi (only the latter is credited in the opening and staff list of the anime, however), the series was broadcast on TV Tokyo in Japan between July 2, 2005 and June 24, 2006.
+Consisting of fifty-one episodes with scripts composed by Reiko Yoshida and music by Yasufumi Fukuda, Yutaka Minobe, Tomoko Sasaki and Yasuharu Konishi (only the latter is credited in the opening and staff list of the anime, however), the series was broadcast on TV Tokyo in Japan between July 2, 2005, and June 24, 2006.

 Three pieces of theme music are used—one opening theme and two closing themes.
 The opening theme is "Crazy for Chocolat" (ショコラに夢中, Shokora ni Muchū) by Karia Nomoto.
 The closing theme for the first twenty-nine episodes is "The World Beyond the Moon" (月の向こうの世界, Tsuki no Mukō no Sekai) by Karia Nomoto and the last twenty episodes is "Date Date" (デート☆デート, Dēto Dēto) by the series starring voice actresses Marika Matsumoto and Juri Ibata.

+A CG short anime ONA titled Sugar Sugar Rune Les deux sorcières, produced by Studio Khara and directed and written by Yusuke Matsui for the anime's 20th anniversary and serving as a prologue to the original manga, was initially released at Japan Expo 2025 and later released on YouTube.
+At the same time and event, it was announced that a separate new anime adaptation by the same studio and director is also in production.